 A handheld power tool (typically a grinder, belt sander, or circular saw, and sometimes a blender or vacuum cleaner)

-The best place to find a race-worth power tool or appliance is at a junky thrift store, garage sales, or Craigslist.
-Good working tools can usually be found for $10-$20.
-Skates can be bought by the cartload an many thrift stores or kiddie-stuff garage sales.
+The best place to find a race-worth power tool or appliance is at a junky thrift store, garage sale, offerup, or Craigslist.
+Working tools can usually be found for $10-$20.
+Rollerblades can be bought by the cartload an many thrift stores or kiddie-stuff garage sales.
 For the chassis you can use anything that makes sense, wood, metal, zip ties… Most hardware stores sell perforated angle iron that is easy to cut with a hacksaw and has nicely spaced holes in it, like the metal from an “erector set.”